Subscribe Now

 By Omotayo Olutekunbi

-Nigerian musicians released many hit songs and albums in the month of September.
-From the album “Mr Money to the vibe” by Asake to the song “Rush” by Ayra Starr.
+Nigerian musicians released many hit songs and albums in September.
+From the album “Mr. Money to the Vibe” by Asake to the music “Rush” by Ayra Starr.

 Mr. Money With The Vibe – Asake

-Asake carried us to where we didn’t think we needed to know with the release of his debut album, “Mr. Money With The Vibe Album” which has done well on charts.
+Asake carried us to where we didn’t think we needed to know with the release of his debut album, “Mr. Money With The Vibe Album,” which has done well on the charts.
 Asake’s dancehall music combines Fuji and Afro-classical themes.

-Asake shows us that he isn’t just a musician but also a songwriter and some tracks on the album showed his futuristic writing skills.
+Asake shows us that he isn’t just a musician and a songwriter; some tracks on the Album show his futuristic writing skills.

-“Organise” seems to be one of the fans’ favourites considering how well it has done on the charts.
-The song talks about how he puts his life in order and faces the challenges in his life.
+“Organise” seems to be one of the fans’ favorites considering how well it has done on the charts.
+The song talks about how he puts his life in order and faces challenges.
 It also talks about how people think they are wise and others are dumb.
 The lyrics “Some of us are wise, every other person over wise” clearly articulates this.

-Asake samples a viral video of a policewoman yelling, “help me, help me, dem dey carry me go where I no know!” in “Peace Be Unto You (PBUY)” The lyrics were delivered to his signature sound that still got people vibing to it.
-The sound has jovial energy that gets you dancing in an instant.
-It can be considered one of the best tracks on the album.
+Asake samples a viral video of a policewoman yelling, “Help me, help me, dem dey carry me to go where I no know!” in “Peace Be Unto You (PBUY)” The lyrics were delivered to his signature sound that still got people vibing to it.
+The sound has a positive energy that gets you dancing in an instant.
+It can be considered one of the best tracks on the Album.

 “Dupe” is a song about his journey in life.
 His struggles and successes.
-It also talks about being grateful for life no matter what you are going through.
-The catchy beats and gospel lyrics overwhelm with a gleeful feeling.
+It also talks about being grateful for life regardless of your circumstances.
+The catchy beats and gospel lyrics overwhelm me with a gleeful feeling.

-Asake conveys his desire to enjoy life’s pleasures while ignoring the tension in “Joha,” a dizzying mashup of Fuji, Afrobeats, and Amapiano.
+Asake conveys his desire to enjoy life’s pleasures while ignoring the tension in “John,” a dizzying mashup of Fuji, Afrobeats, and Amapiano.

-In “Nzaza,” Asake talks about overcoming obstacles while still chasing his dreams.
+In “Nzaza,” Asake discusses overcoming obstacles while chasing his dreams.
 He talks about his experiences living on Lagos’s streets, Moving from Ojuelegba to Ikate.

-“Reason” features American Rapper, Russ.
-Asake ponders on how he has labored diligently and God has abundantly rewarded him to the point where he has forgotten his past struggles.
+“Reason” features American Rapper Russ.
+Asake ponders how he has labored diligently, and God has abundantly rewarded him to the point where he has forgotten his past struggles.
 Asake helpfully explains the necessity of exercising caution while making crucial life decisions.

-The last song on the album is “Sungba Remix” featuring Burna Boy.
-The song ending the album with its energetic vibe is the best way to enable people to press replay on the album over and over again.
+The last song on the Album is “Sungba Remix,” featuring Burna Boy.
+The song ending the Album with its energetic vibe is the best way to enable people to press replay on the Album repeatedly.

-Asake did justice to his debut album which has had many of its tracks debut on the charts.
-He has shown us his range in all levels of catchy lyrics and melodious tunes.
-Asake has given us ‘The Vibe’.
+Asake did justice to his debut album, which has had many of its tracks debut on the charts.
+He has shown us his range in all levels of catchy lyrics and melodic tunes.
+Asake has given us ‘The Vibe.’’

 10/10